yuvalofek/Digital-Image-Processing/README.md

 # Digital-Image-Processing
-Independent study on digital image processing with a focus on computer vision and image segmentation
+Independent study on digital image processing with a focus on computer vision and super-resolution